 What is VCAP?

 The Virginia Conservation Assistance Program provides financial incentives for installing landscaping features that reduce stormwater runoff from urban and residential properties.
 These practices can be installed in small-acreage settings at the source of stormwater discharges that may cause erosion or poor drainage.
-All non-agricultural property located within the Chesapeake Bay Watershed— residential, business, public, and private— is eligible for the program.
+Non-agricultural, non-commercial property located within the Chesapeake Bay Watershed is eligible for the program.

 What is stormwater runoff and why does it matter?